acedge123/api-docs-template/README.md

 - __Choices.__ Question with predefined expected answers options.
 Answer can be any text.
 Each answer option has associated value.
 Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.
+- __Multiple choices.__ Question with predefined expected answers options.
+Answer can be any text.
+Multiple answers selection allowed.
+Each answer option has associated value.
+Can be used in scoring model for X-axis, Y-axis score calculation but not in recommendations rules and in scoring models formulas.
 - __Slider.__ Question with predefined range of possible values.
 Answer is a value.
 Can be used in recommendations rules and in scoring models formulas for X-axis, Y-axis score calculation.

 ### Scoring Model

+There may be a scoring model associated with Choices, Multiple choices and Slider questions.
+Points for that question will be determined by value calculated via formula, if it exists, or by question value directly and defined set of value ranges.
+For Multiple choices type question without formula, points will be determined as sum of separate points for each provided value.
-There may be a scoring model associated with Choices and Slider questions.
-Points for that question will be determined by calculated via formula value and defined set of value ranges.
-Scoring model formula may contain questions with values (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.
+Scoring model formula may contain questions of Choices and Slider types (as question's field name in curly brackets, e.g. {field_name}), in this case value for that question is used in scoring model formula calculation.

 - X-axis score equals sum of scoring model weight multiplied by determined points for all questions with scoring model with x-axis equals True;